 - Handicap Parking is available - speak with a Parking Attendant upon entry for special parking instructions.
 Please have your special parking placard visible for the parking attendant.

 - Follow all parking directions given by the parking staff.
 Rainy weather may make some areas off-limits

-- The parking areas are locked at 7pm.
+- The parking area gates are locked at 7pm.
 There is no overnight parking or camping.

-- No Picketing, solicitation, or handing out pamphlets or placing on vehicles
+- No Picketing, solicitation, demonstrating, handing out pamphlets, or placing of materials on vehicles is permitted.

 - Management reserves the right to eject person(s) from the parking area and to tow vehicles as necessary